 Now that you have decided to sell your horse and have a price in mind, it’s time to advertise your horse to the public.
 How can you make people aware that your horse is available for purchase?
 Well, there are several avenues that can be taken to promote your horse.
 One way to get the word across is to buy an ad in a local newspaper or magazine.
 Another way is to attend a horse show and network with fellow horse enthusiasts, by doing so, you may find someone looking to buy.

-Some more popular websites that are not specific to the sale of horses would be:
+Some more general websites that are not specific to the sale of horses would be:

 - CraigsList.org – Find your way to the “for sale” area and post under the “farm+garden” section.

 - Pictures & Videos – Buyers want to see accurate images and videos of the horse for sale.
 Be sure to groom the animal prior to the shoot and use a quality camera to capture photos of the animal.
 Take many pictures and select the best ones that you think will catch the viewer’s attention the most.
-A video is another way to display the horse’s abilities.
+A video is another way to display the horse’s abilities (if the advertising site allows videos).
 Take a short video of the horse exhibiting any training or skills it may have.